OzanDural/NLP-LoRA-FineTuning-Project/README.md

 ![Diverse Instruction Loss Graph](diverselossfinal.png)

 ### 🔍 Analysis
 In both training sessions, the **Validation Loss reached its minimum around Step 200**.
 As training continued to Step 300, the validation loss began to increase or plateau, and the benchmark performance dropped (e.g., Deep model dropped from 34.1% to 24.4%).
 This clearly indicates that **overfitting** started occurring after Step 200.
-Therefore, **Step 200** was selected as the optimal checkpoint.
+Therefore, I selected **Step 200** as the optimal checkpoint.

 ## 🚀 How to Reproduce Results